-Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 1 Require the use of audiovisual (A/V) teleconferencing between state employees. increased use as Some A/V resources are already available; Increased facilities needed; may need education/training. employees about available resources; travel; cost of Is there any education related to Alaska's current A/V resources?
+Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 1 Require the use of audiovisual (A/V) teleconferencing between state employees.
+Immediate implementation using available resources; increased use as more A/V centers are made available.
+Some A/V resources are already available; Increased facilities needed; may need education/training. employees about available resources; Itraval, cost of Is there any education related to Alaska's current A/V resources?
 Are there additional barriers to use that should be considered?
-2 Convert state-owned fleets to use lower-carbon fuels and/or have more energy-efficient vehicles. more efficient New, more energy- efficient vehicles; lower- carbon fuels.
-Develop purchasing protocol to identify fleet vehicles for replacement and direct appropriate conversion.
-GHG savings as a result of using lower-emission fuels and/or vehicles. vehicles to more efficient models; likely decreased costs over the life of the vehicle, How many state vehicles are there?
+2 Convert state-owned fleets to use lower-carbon fuels and/or have more energy-efficient vehicles.
+Phased implementation: older vehicles are replaced with more efficient vehicles or those that can use lower-carbon fuels.
+New, more energy- efficient vehicles; lower- carbon fuels. fleet vehicles for GHG savings as a result of using lower-emission fuels and/or vehicles. efficient models; likely decreased costs over the life of the vehicle, How many state vehicles are there?
 Does Alaska have an obligation to purchase cars from American companies?
 Is there a central purchasing authority that this policy should be tailored toward?
 3 Develop expansive incentives for environmentally friendly commuting and comprehensive telecommuting policies for state employees.
-Incentives for carpooling and transit; increased infrastructure to support telecommuting. preferred parking; State employees commuting less or more efficiently reduces GHG emissions.
-Increased Does Alaska have a telecommuting policy for any state employees? За State managers will immediately authorize certain employees to telecommute.
 Immediate implementation.
-Infrastructure to support telecommuting. for telecommuting more efficiently Increased Does Alaska have a telecommuting policy for any state employees?
+Incentives for carpooling and transit; increased infrastructure to support telecommuting.
+Develop incentives for carpooling and use of transit, such as transit passes or preferred parking; develop telecommuting policies.
+State employees commuting less or more efficiently reduces GHG emissions.
+Increased Does Alaska have a telecommuting policy for any state employees? За authorize certain Immediate implementation.
+Infrastructure to support telecommuting. (e.g., those who State employees commuting less or more efficiently reduces GHG emissions.
+Increased Does Alaska have a telecommuting policy for any state employees?

 Action Timing Needed Resources Implementation Needs GHG Savings Cost or Cost Savings Question/ Notes 3b State sets up satellite work sites for those who commute long distances, but are unable to telecommute, such as in the Mat Su Borough.
 Property and services for satellite work sites.
-Identify locales that would be best served by satellite work sites (e.g., Mat Su Borough). commuting less Cost of setting up satellite work sites; could be offset by having less employees in central location May be more long-term 3c State provides or subsidizes commuter buses from park-and-ride sites in far suburbs from metropolitan areas.
-Almost immediate.
+State employees commuting less reduces GHGs.
+Cost of setting up satellite work sites; could be offset by having less employees in central location May be more long-term 3c trom nark-and-rida Almost immediate.
 Buses or bus service to provide commuter service; parking lots.
-Identify locales that would be best served by commuter buses. efficiently (e.g., fewer single-occupancy transportation; reduced cost of Could there be enough voluntary use to make the system pay for itself?
+Identify locales that would be best served by commuter buses. lefficiently (e.g., fewer single- occupancy transportation; Could there be enough voluntary use to make the system pay for itself?
 Would particular amenities encourage ridership?
-4 procurement, development of Time needed for developing new policy.
+4 procurement, dayalanment of Time needed for developing new policy.
 Develop new policy on procurement of environmentally preferable products.
 Reduced environmental footprint, including GHG emissions, in the purchase of environmentally preferable products. energy-efficient products; some products may have higher costs See MA: http://tinyurl.com/9qcfnr.
 Are there any policies in Alaska about environmentally responsible purchasing?
 What is the appropriate implementation vehicle?
-5a improve energy efficiency for key implementation of Resources for making identified changes to government buildings.
+5a identified changes to improve energy efficiency for key implementation of Resources for making identified changes to government buildings.
 Identify buildings for energy audit; implement energy audit. depending on buildings that were audited and upgraded; high- profile building could encourage energy audits Initial cost of making identified changes in buildings, though many of the changes (insulation, lighting upgrades, etc.) will have a short payback period.
 Who will have primary responsibility?
 What resources/tools do they need?